482 people are interested

 Every volunteer who is interested in being a Narrator must pass an audition.
-The audition consists of reading two selections onto tape: one that contains dialogue and the other narrative.
+The audition consists of reading two selections which are recorded digitally: one that contains dialogue and the other narrative.
 This audition is a cold reading that determines if the volunteer has the natural ability to read both kinds of materials.
 If accepted as a Narrator, the volunteer will be assigned materials suitable to his or her voice.

 On behalf of the Texas State Library Talking Book Program and the people we serve across Texas, we thank you for your interest in the Volunteer Recording Program.
 Please feel free to visit us at the studio or call for more information about volunteering with us.